Pittvandewitt/Wavelet/docs/Troubleshooting.md

 # Troubleshooting

 ## In-app purchase no longer available
 The in-app purchase is a one time only purchase without expiry.
 It is saved to your Google account.
-In case your purchase is not detected by Wavelet, you are adviced to vist Wavelet in the Play Store on the device where the purchase is not detected.
+Therefore, confirm you are logged in with the Google account you made the purchase with.
+In case your purchase is not detected by Wavelet, you are adviced to vist the Wavelet listing in the Play Store on the device where the purchase is not detected.
 Opening Wavelet through Google Play will restore the purchase.
 [Open Wavelet :fontawesome-brands-google-play:](https://play.google.com/store/apps/details?id=com.pittvandewitt.wavelet){ .md-button }